Systems Admin

 Add Roles and Features Results page showing installation succeeded for DFS Namespaces and DFS Replication

-Part 2 – Create a DFS Namespace
+Part 2 — Create the namespace

 Step 3 — Open DFS Management